-What happens if a member dies?
+What happens if a member were to die?

-We delete a deceased member's data within one month of notification, or earlier if so requested.
+We delete a deceased paid-up member's data at the end of the current season or earlier if so requested or if current membership year has not been paid.

 Can you download your data to use it elsewhere?